How to Increase Sales With a Customer Rewards Loyalty Program

 Common names for a rewards program very closely revolve around the terms “Loyalty program” or “Rewards.”
 And that’s fine because people know exactly what that means… but think about whether or not your customers expect more creativity.

-The title of your loyalty program is a great way to inject a bit of fun or luxury or quirkiness into the program.
+The title of your sales incentive program is a great way to inject a bit of fun, luxury, or quirkiness into the program.
 The name also gives you a chance to capitalize on curiosity.

-For example, National’s rewards program is called Emerald Club a perfect reference to the brand’s distinctive green color.
+For example, National’s rewards program is called Emerald Club which is a perfect reference to the brand’s distinctive green color.

 MAC Select is the name of MAC’s recently launched program, a name that represents simplicity and exclusivity.